top of page

 Relevant Publications

-The Empire of Effects: Industrial Light & Magic and the Rendering of Realism (in press)
+The Empire of Effects: Industrial Light & Magic and the Rendering of Realism (2022)

 Patient Research on the Slapstick Lots: From Trick Men to Special Effects Artists in Silent